Casatiello

-Casatiello (casatiéllo; casatello) is a leavened savory bread originating from Naples prepared during the Easter period.
+Casatiello (casatiéllo; casatiello or casatello) is a leavened savory bread originating from Naples prepared during the Easter period.
+There are sweet versions of the bread in various regions of Italy.

 Its basic ingredients are flour, lard, cheese, salami, cracklings, eggs and black pepper.

 Etymology

 The bread's name derives probably from the Neapolitan word caso (cacio, 'cheese', hence casatiello), an ingredient that is part of its dough.

 History

 The existence of casatiello, like that of pastiera, another Neapolitan Easter product, has been attested at least since the seventeenth century: the proof comes from the folk tale La gatta Cenerentola (Cinderella the Cat) published in 1634–1636 in the short story collection Pentamerone, ovvero Lo Cunto de li cunti by Giambattista Basile, a Neapolitan writer (writing in the Neapolitan language) who lived between the 16th and 17th centuries.

 The bread is mentioned in the passage where he describes the king's celebrations to find the girl who had lost her slipper:

 In the 19th century, casatiello is also mentioned in the book Costumi e tradizioni di Napoli e dintorni (Customs and traditions of Naples and the surrounding area), published in 1858 and edited by Francesco De Bourcard, a Neapolitan scholar of Swiss origin, who describes the bread and its preparation, stating that the casatello (sic) was baked at home for the Easter lunch and offered as a gift to neighbors and "to the servants and the laundress".